microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 ### User story

-While the user scrolled up to view past conversation, the bot send a message with few decision buttons to the user.
-To make the user aware of the arriving message, a "New messages" button is shown on the screen.
+When the user scrolls up to view past conversation and the bot sends a message with new decision buttons to the user, Web Chat places a "New messages" button on the screen to make the user aware of the new message.

-The user should be able to <kbd>TAB</kbd> into the "New messages" button.
+The user should be able to move the focus to the "New messages" button by pressing <kbd>TAB</kbd>.
 Clicking on it will scroll the view to the first decision button and put the focus on it.

 ### Exceptions

-If the new message do not contains any tabbable UI, it should focus to the send box after clicking on the "New messages" button.
+If the new message does not contain any tabbable UI, it should move the focus to the send box after clicking on the "New messages" button.

 ### Implementation

-The "New messages" button should be positioned in the DOM between the last read message, and the first unread message.
+The "New messages" button should be positioned in the DOM between the last read message and the first unread message.

 When the "New messages" button is clicked: